halfdecadehangover/halfdecadehangover/README.md

 ### 🟢 = Likely online? || 🌙 = Offtab, Semi-afk, or tired... whispering is recommended || ⛔️ = AFK, please W2I

  - I recommend you to whisper to interact because if I am not talking to someone, i am most likely offtab or semi-afk.
+ - Feel free to cuddle or hide behind me, I do not mind.
+Best to ask first if I'm with a friend.
  - PLEASE ask before doing serious roleplays with me or uhhh i will prob get scared and scurry away.
  - Ship roleplays are acceptable, but don't expect me to always go along with them.
  - Uhhh I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first ?? if you won't flirt with a stranger randomly irl then you probably shouldn't flirt with me randomly?
- - Feel free to cuddle or hide behind me, I do not mind.
-Best to ask first if I'm with a friend.
+ - Im okay with joke insults but please if you just met me it is best to ask first
  - Feel free to take inspo, just try to use your own creativity okay?
 It's more fun that way.
  - I'd prefer if you ask first before screenshotting my skin specifically and posting it on an app like Pinterest or whatever.
 Idrc if its like a screenshot that has me in it but just don't post one of me specifically I'm too embarrassed
  - SOME OF MY SKINS KEEP LOOKING A BIT TOO VIBRANT FOR ME BECAUSE I MADE THEM ON PC AND MY PC'S BRIGHTNESS IS WEIRD.
 I DID NOT MEAN FOR IT TO. but i dont really mind it